What is, and which organizations have to appoint a DPO?

 - fostering a data protection culture and communicating policies to stakeholders;

 - managing questions and complaints as it relates to personal data, including sharing information relating to the company’s personal data protection practices and policies;

 - alerting management of any potential risks relating to personal; and,

 - liaising with Singapore’s Personal Data Protection Commission, when required.

-The DPO’s contact information should be available to any individual upon request, and organizations should be able to respond promptly to questions and complaints (PDPA, Sec.
+The DPO’s contact information should be publicly available, and organizations should be able to respond promptly to questions and complaints (PDPA, Sec.
 11(5)).
 As best practice, the DPOs contact information should be readily accessible from Singapore, use a phone number based in Singapore, and be accessible during normal business hours in Singapore, particularly if the DPO is not based in the country.